-On the first day of AACAP's Annual Meeting in each award cycle, awardees will participate in a daylong training session focusing on developing their projects and enhancing their skills and knowledge of psychodynamic psychiatry.
+In conjunction with AACAP's Annual Meeting in each award cycle, awardees will participate in a daylong planning session focusing on developing their projects and enhancing their skills and knowledge of psychodynamic psychiatry.
 Following the session, they will also be invited to a networking meet and greet.

 Mentors and mentees will meet by phone or online discussion monthly.
 There will be two to four additional web-based issue-oriented seminars.
 In conclusion, awardees will present their work at the next Annual Meeting.

-The Psychodynamic Faculty Training and Mentorship Initiative awardees will be acknowledged in AACAP’s awards programs and during the AACAP Training and Education Committee Lunch.
+The Psychodynamic Faculty Initiative (PsyFI) recipients will be acknowledged in AACAP’s awards programs and during the AACAP Training and Education Committee Lunch.

 What Are Suitable Projects?

 We encourage applicants to think broadly about developing a project.
 The first step is to identify a problem or an area in need of improvement.
 The need could be in any facet of the program’s plan to meet or exceed the ACGME requirements.
 For example, a program might struggle to find cases for their residents or may need to develop a coterie of supervisors.
 Other programs may be looking to improve didactics or wanting to use more varied technology.
 The applicant is not expected to already know how she/he will solve the problem.
 That will be worked out in the project planning session with the mentor at the Initiative meeting at AACAP's Annual Meeting and over the ensuing year of collaboration.

 What Is the Meaning of “Psychodynamic” in the Context of This Initiative?